 Waiting period between rollovers.
-Generally, if you make a tax-free rollover of any part of a distribution from a traditional IRA, you cannot, within a 1-year period, make a tax-free rollover of any later distribution from that same IRA.
-You also cannot make a tax-free rollover of any amount distributed, within the same 1-year period, from the IRA into which you made the tax-free rollover.
+Generally, if you make a tax-free rollover of any part of a distribution from a traditional IRA, you can't, within a 1-year period, make a tax-free rollover of any later distribution from that same IRA.
+You also can't make a tax-free rollover of any amount distributed, within the same 1-year period, from the IRA into which you made the tax-free rollover.

 The 1-year period begins on the date you receive the IRA distribution, not on the date you roll it over into an IRA.
-Starting in 2015, new rules apply to the number of roll-overs you can have with your traditional IRAs.
-See Application of one-rollover-per-year limitation, below.
+Rules apply to the number of rollovers you can have with your traditional IRAs.
+See Application of one-roll-over-per-year limitation below.

 Example.
 You have two traditional IRAs, IRA-1 and IRA-2.
-In 2015, you made a tax-free rollover of a distribution from IRA-1 into a new traditional IRA (IRA-3).
-You cannot, within 1 year of the distribution from IRA-1, make a tax-free rollover of any distribution from either IRA-1 or IRA-3 into another traditional IRA.
+In 2019, you made a tax-free rollover of a distribution from IRA-1 into a new traditional IRA (IRA-3).
+You can't, within 1 year of the distribution from IRA-1, make a tax-free rollover of any distribution from either IRA-1 or IRA-3 into another traditional IRA.

-For 2015, the rollover from IRA-1 into IRA-3 prevents you from making a tax-free rollover from IRA-2 into any other traditional IRA.
-This is because in 2015 you are only allowed to make one rollover within a 1-year period.
-So when you make a rollover from IRA-1 to IRA-3, you cannot make a rollover from IRA-2 to any other traditional IRA.
+For 2019, the rollover from IRA-1 into IRA-3 prevents you from making a tax-free rollover from IRA-2 into any other traditional IRA.
+This is because in 2019 you are only allowed to make one rollover within a 1-year period.
+So when you make a rollover from IRA-1 to IRA-3, you can't make a rollover from IRA-2 to any other traditional IRA.